NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/librarian-guide.rst

 Ready-for-ingestion processing rules and options
 ------------------------------------------------
-See the :doc:`script-runner-guide` for details on how processing rules and options affect how Fairfax files get processed.
+See the :doc:`script-runner-guide` for details on how processing rules and options affect how files get processed.

 Parameters-and-state file